sudheerchekka/epic-fhir-kitchensink/README.md

 # open.epic.com FHIR sandbox kitchensink

+This backend application accesses patient data from the Epic sandbox (open.epic.com) using FHIR APIs and sends that patient data to Twilio Segment.
+Twilio Segment is configired to build various patient audiences and personlized SMS outreach.

-This repo is a backend services application using open.epic.com FHIR APIs to push and retrieve data from the Epic sandbox.
-It uses OAuth 2.0 authentication wnd authorization where a private key is used to sign JSON Web Token (JWT) which is then presented to the open.epic.com authorization server to obtain an access token.
-The access token is used to invoke the secure FHIR APIs.
+The application uses OAuth 2.0 authentication to access FHIR APIs.
+A public key is first pre-registered on open.epic.com and uses the corresponding private key to sign a JSON Web Token (JWT) which is presented to the authoriaztion server to obtain an access token.
+This access token is used to call FHIR APIs on the Epic sandbox.

 ### Set up instructions
 1. Create Public Private Key Pair